2015 Workshop Series

 Have you spent time and money on starting your own seeds with limited success?
 With a little practice and tricks and tips, you can grow those heirloom vegetables and early-blooming flowers in our short season.
 Join Abby Ferla, farmer and employee at Green Tractor Farm, in this workshop designed with novice seed-starters in mind.
 You’ll learn to successfully start your own seeds year after year and get a jump-start on your summer garden!

-Saturday, April 18th, 10am-Noon – Home Water Audit with Bob Wood, City of Santa Fe Water Conservation Department.
+Saturday, April 18th, 10am-Noon – Home Water Audit with Robert Wood, Water Conservation Specialist, City of Santa Fe Water Conservation Department.